Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Background and Related Work

-Oreamuno \etal \citep{oreamuno2024state} shed light on the documentation shortcomings of all models and datasets on \HF, examining a total of 55,280 models.
+In terms of model documentation practices, \citep{oreamuno2024state} shed light on the documentation shortcomings of all models on \HF, examining a total of 55,280 models.
 At the time of their study, the number of models in the model registry was smaller compared to the current number, which has since grown significantly due to influx and shifting community interests.
 Our research explores the release documentation practices of 196,211 models, focusing specifically on the availability of model cards and training datasets, with a threshold for parameter size.
 Furthermore, Toma \etal~\citep{toma2024exploratory} studied dataset storage locations and versioning for general ML models on GitHub, highlighting issues with storage and version control integration.
 However, they did not explore the availability of training datasets for \llms, which is crucial for reproducibility.
 In contrast to their work, our research focuses on the availability of training datasets and the versioning of \llms on \HF, specifically examining these critical aspects for models with large parameter sizes.